ANJALI PHOTO WORKSHOPS

-The workshops complement the ultimate goal of Anjali House – to help the children develop into healthy, well-adjusted young adults, equipped with the skills and support to be successful in their future endeavors.
+In addition to ensuring the children are healthy and happy and providing them with both education and avenues for creative expression, the ultimate goal for the children of Anjali House is to help them develop into healthy, well-adjusted young adults, equipped with the skills and support they need to enter the workforce and be successful in their future endeavors.